Ahhh, Foley. You are asking the question of the ages! To which the correct answer is: It all depends.

 Coal forge cons:

--coal forges, when run improperly can be smoky and maybe smelly.
+-coal forges, when run improperly can be smokey and maybe smelly.
 Could produce a problem with neighbors

 -coal forges take more expertise to run.
 We teach fire management first because of this.

 -coal forges indoors require a well designed chimney (10 inch min diameter)for proper operation.